Tom Mix: Transfer to Fox and Mixville

 Soon after his departure from Selig in 1917, Mix opted to work for the Fox Film Corporation.
 Fox head William Fox, who liked that Mix did his own stunts, would quickly sign him.
 Initially paid $350 a week by Fox, Mix's transition to the studio soon proved successful, with the studio's solid financial footing playing to a much wider audience than his Selig movies could get.
-According the Dewey, Oklahoma-based Tom Mix Museum, "The wider exposure afforded by Fox undoubtedly contributed to Tom's move from a simply prolific actor to genuine world famous movie star."
+According to the Dewey, Oklahoma-based Tom Mix Museum, "the wider exposure afforded by Fox undoubtedly contributed to Tom's move from a simply prolific actor to genuine world famous movie star".

 Mix made more than 160 cowboy films throughout the 1920s.
 These featured action-oriented scripts contrasted with the documentary style of his work with Selig.
 Heroes and villains were sharply defined and a clean-cut cowboy always saved the day.
 Millions of American children grew up watching his films on Saturday afternoons.
 His horse, "Tony the Wonder Horse", also became a celebrity.
 Mix did his own stunts and was frequently injured.

 In 1913, Mix moved his family to a ranch he purchased in Prescott named Bar Circle A Ranch.
 Some of his movies were filmed in his Prescott home.
 During this time, Mix had success in the local Prescott Frontier Days rodeo, which claims to be the "world's oldest rodeo".
 In 1920, he took first prize in a bull-riding contest.
 The Bar Circle A Ranch has been developed into a planned community called Yavapai Hills, where there is a street named Bar Circle A Road.